Pranks and Greens

 "Pranks and Greens" is the sixth episode of the twenty-first season of the American animated television series The Simpsons.
 It originally aired on the Fox network in the United States on November 22, 2009.
+The episode was written by Jeff Westbrook and directed by Chuck Sheetz.

 In this episode, Bart tracks down an immature, college-aged man named Andy Hamilton who was once hailed Springfield Elementary's best prankster and encourages him to do something with his life.

-The episode was written by Jeff Westbrook and directed by Chuck Sheetz.
+Jonah Hill guest starred.

 It was watched by approximately 7.03 million viewers during its original airing.
+The episode received positive reviews.